Why does your cat huff when you’re hanging out or even playing?

 So think of it as a sigh of relief when you sink into a hot bath at the end of a long day.

-This might be obvious, but it’s a good idea to include it anyway, as this could have major implications for your cat’s health.
+Panting might be obvious, but it’s a good idea to include it anyway, as this could have significant implications for your cat’s health.

 Why Does My Cat Huff At Me?
 I Love Him!

-Accepting That Your Cat Will Get Grumpy Occasionally
+Accept That Your Cat Will Occasionally Get Grumpy

 Temporary grumpiness is as expected for them as it is for us.

 As long as your cat seems content, curious and relaxed, they’re probably living a happy life.